 The world we live in is bringing a picture of global dilemmas when we try to discern between challenges, risks and opportunities.
-Most of the issues that are considered a global challenge transcend national boundaries and cannot be resolved by any one country acting alone.
+Most of the issues that are considered global challenges transcend national boundaries and cannot be resolved by any one country acting alone.
 What is the role of cities when tackling global challenges?
 How can we turn words into action?

 This article offers an overview of the role of cities in this scenario by five of the most relevant global challenges from the perspective of international experts: Priya Prakash, designer and founder of D4SC and Changify, gives her insight in the citizen participation field, Jordi Julià, member or the Transport Committee and Chairman of the Urban Planning Committee, participates as an expert in mobility, Dr. Nesreen Barwari, Professor of Urban Planning and Governance, Duhok-Iraq and Former Minister in Kurdistan and Iraqi Governments, offers the perspective of migration, Gonzalo Fanjul, Director of ISGlobal, shares his expertise in health, and Luigi Carafa, Executive Director at Climate Infrastructure Partnership, as an expert in climate change.

 1. In your domain, what is the most pressing global challenge?